sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/08_vba/vba.md

 #### HandleStreamData

-The handler for this event is executed when a stream publishing application pushes data to a stream.
+The handler for this event is executed when a stream publishing app pushes data to a stream.

 *Handler signature:*